 Before trying the technique of deep breathing, it is important to understand breathing mechanism in the body.
 The above diagram will help you understand the various steps involved in this process.

-When you breathe properly (that is with the mouth closed so that the air is inhaled through nasal passages) oxygen travels down the pharynx (rear of the throat), the larynx (roughly in the area of Adam’s apple), and the trachea or windpipe until it reaches the bronchial tubes.
+According to Functional Medicine Associates, when you breathe properly (that is with the mouth closed so that the air is inhaled through nasal passages) oxygen travels down the pharynx (rear of the throat), the larynx (roughly in the area of Adam’s apple), and the trachea or windpipe until it reaches the bronchial tubes.
 By then most of the dust and bacteria have been filtered out by the mucous membranes, or the moist lining of the nose.

 Mucous, by the way, in addition to acting as a filter substances, also has certain germicidal properties-another reason why it is so important to cultivate the habit of breathing though the nose.
 A third reason is that while traveling this somewhat longer road the air is warmed to proper body temperature, which means extra insurance against catching colds.

 After having thus filtered and warmed, the supply of air moves on from the bronchiae into the lungs.
 Here it enters millions of cells-600,000,000 of them to be exact, if you can visualize such an astronomic figure-each of which is a tiny air sac.
 Surrounding these is a network of equally tiny blood vessels or capillaries.
 The blood absorbs the fresh oxygen directly through the cell walls at the same time as it rids itself of the carbon dioxide from the last trip.